Thepicolo/Install-Oracle-instant-client-21-cx-oracle-.sh/README.md

 How to run it:

 1. Clone the repository.
-2. Make the script executable: `sudo chmod +x install-Oracle-instantclient.sh`.
+2. Make the script executable: `sudo chmod +x install-Oracle.sh`.
-3. Run the script with superuser privileges: `sudo ./install-Oracle-instantclient.sh`.
+3. Run the script with superuser privileges: `sudo ./install-Oracle.sh.

 Feel free to edit the script as you wish :)